binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/analysis/README.md

 # 2020-02-23 Switch to genomewide scan code base
 Found a useful resource by the CATH authors.
 Will give it a try.
 See `analysis/CATH/genomescan` for details.
 <https://github.com/UCLOrengoGroup/cath-tools-genomescan>

+# 2020-02-26 Upload first version Rmarkdown file
+Uploaded the first version of the Rmarkdown file to create master results table